GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

 your beta testing users can try for the duration of the trial without requiring them to flip any special flags in Chrome.

-There’s more info on origin trials in the
+There's more info on origin trials in the
 [Origin Trials Guide for Web Developers][ot-for-web-devs].
 You can see a list of active origin trials, and sign up for them on the [Chrome Origin Trials][ot-listing] page.